Addressing Sexual Misconduct The Butler Way

 Information for Employees

 Most University employees are expected to report to the University when they’re made aware of an incident of sexual misconduct.
-This page includes a list of those employees with reporting obligations and tips for responding to a disclosure of sexual misconduct.
+This page explains that expectation and provides tips for responding to a disclosure of sexual misconduct.